amplience/dc-cli/docs/CONTENT-ITEM.md

 ### Media-link rewriting

 The DC CLI is capable of importing or copying content into a Dynamic Content hub which resides on a distinct Content Hub account to the source by using the `--media` option with the import, copy, and move commands.
-This will update the `endpoint` value for any `media-link` objects to reflect the endpoint of the destination hub's account, if an asset with a matching name exists in the destination account.
+This will update the `endpoint`, `id`, and `defaultHost` values for any `media-link` objects to reflect the endpoint of the destination hub's account, if an asset with a matching name exists in the destination account.

 This functionality requires additional Content Hub-specific permissions granting to your DC CLI client in order to grant it visibility of the destination account's media assets (`DAM:ASSET STORE:ASSET_STORE_NAME`).